 AI for Main Street: Why Federal Action Should Accelerate Your Local Strategy

-Update: Nine of the 20 available seats for our upcoming session have now been claimed.
+Update: 9 out of 20 available seats for our upcoming session have now been claimed.
 Secure one of the remaining spots at the AI Onramp in Carmel on April 23 to build your organization's AI foundation.

 Local Traction and Practical Implementation

-The most effective organizations in our region are already moving.
-We recently held a successful strategic workshop at the Sunset Center for with several local businesses.
+The most effective organizations in our region are already moving strategically.
+While most of our clients are in Silicon Valley, we recently held a successful workshop at the Sunset Center for the teams at Carmel Realty Company and Monterey Coast Realty.
+Later next month, we will also work with the Association for Fundraising Professionals (AFP) Monterey Bay Chapter.
 These leaders are defining how AI can enhance their operations while protecting the trust and data of their clients and donors.

 When established, high-trust brands in our community begin integrating these tools, it serves as a practical proof of concept.
-The question for other local leaders is how quickly they can establish their own internal standards.
+The question for other local leaders is how quickly they can establish their own internal standards safely.

 The Window Is Closing on "Wait and See"

-The leaders moving fastest today are not waiting for the government to catch up.
+The leaders moving effectively today are not waiting for the government to catch up.
 They are building internal frameworks now.
-They are defining how AI fits their values, securing their data, and putting these tools to work on the routine tasks that drain time from higher stakes work.
+They recognize that almost all teams are already using AI, but a few are moving strategically, defining how AI fits their values, securing their data, and putting these tools to work on the routine tasks that drain time from higher stakes work.
 These leaders will be the ones setting the standard when the rest of the market finally catches up.

 From Curiosity to Action: The AI Onramp

-To help local leaders make that move, GapJump AI is hosting a focused two hour working session for organizations ready to stop experimenting and start operating.
-The AI Onramp provides professional strategy and security without requiring a large IT budget or technical background.
+To help local organizations make that move, GapJump AI is hosting a focused two hour working session for leaders ready to move safely.
+The AI Onramp provides professional strategy and security insights without requiring a large IT budget or technical background.

 Participants will leave with three concrete deliverables: